The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 They provide a set of predefined classes and functions that address common tasks, such as data management, collection manipulation, and the use of generic algorithms.

-It is very common for languages to include a main library with utilities.
+It is very common for programming languages to include a core library with utilities.

-This simplifies the programming process and allows us to save time, preventing us from reinventing the wheel.
+This simplifies the programming process and saves us time, preventing us from reinventing the wheel.
 Additionally, its implementation is highly optimized.

 The Standard Library consists of several key components: